 "Dishwashing machines shall be thoroughly cleaned at least once each day.
 The pumps and the wash and rinse sprays or jets shall be so designed that a forceful stream of water will reach all surfaces of the utensils when they are properly racked.
 These parts shall be thoroughly cleaned at least once each day.
 The pumps and the wash and rinse sprays or jets shall be designed that a forceful stream of water will reach all surfaces of the utensils when they are properly racked.
-These parts shall be designed that a forceful stream of water will reach all surfaces of the utensils when they are properly racked.
-These parts shall be readily accessible for inspection and cleaning.
+These pars shall be readily accessible for inspection and cleaning.